RiccardoBiondi/segmentation/docs/source/installation.rst

 - numpy>=1.17
 - opencv-python
-- pandas>=0.25.3
 - tdqm
 - SimpleITK

-The lung extraction is performed by using apre-trained UNet, so plese ensure to have installed the lungmask_ package.
+The lung extraction is performed by using pre-trained UNet, so please ensure to have installed the lungmask_ package.
 For more information about how the network is trained, please refers here_

 Installation
 ------------

-First of all ensure to have the right python version and the package for the lung extraction correctly installed
+First of all, ensure to have the right python version and the package for the lung extraction correctly installed

-To install this package first of all you have to clone the repositories from github :
+To install this package first of all you have to clone the repositories from GitHub:

 .. code-block:: bash